finos/legend/docs/getting-started/getting-started-guide.md

 ---

 ## Introductory Videos
-In order to get started with Legend, check out the following videos.
+In order to get started with Legend, check out the following videos

 First, Pierre de Belen, the creator of Legend, delivered the [keynote speech at 2020 Open Source Strategy Forum](https://www.youtube.com/watch?v=93c966jNzYo).
 Pierre provides a broad survey of the challenges of data management and how Legend can help in addressing them.